-"Pulse" is one of the most iconic medical terms.
+"Pulse" is one of the most well-known medical terms.
 It is symbolic of medicine and widely familiar as a measure of our heartbeat.

-But what is the best way to find and measure the pulse?
+But what is the pulse, why is it important, and what is the best way to find and measure the pulse?
 This article gives straightforward guidance.

 Contents of this article:

 Here are some key points about checking your pulse.
 More detail and supporting information is in the main article.

 - As the heart pumps, the arteries expand and contract, this is the pulse

 - The pulse is easiest to find on the wrist or neck

 - It is normal for heart rate to fluctuate in response to physical and psychological changes